 Dr. Tadros accepts most POS and PPO insurance in NYC & NJ for any medical issues as an out-of-network provider.
 Please contact us today or call NYC: (201) 408-5430 or NJ: (201) 408-5430.

-The most common approach for reconstruction are direct facial nerve repair with or without grafting, nerve transfer, cross-facial nerve grafting, and muscle transfer (either regional muscle or free-muscle neurotized transfer).
+The most common approach for reconstruction is direct facial nerve repair with or without grafting, nerve transfer, cross-facial nerve grafting, and muscle transfer (either regional muscle or free-muscle necrotized transfer).

 Facial Paralysis Causes

 Although facial paralysis can manifest for a number of reasons, some of the more popular reasons include:

 - Bell’s Palsy, temporal bone swelling, generally caused by a viral infection

 The following facial procedures may be recommended for NJ patients to treat facial paralysis:

 - Nerve-Grafting Techniques

 - Tear Duct Surgery.
 Patients with watery or dry eyes, which can lead to corneal dryness, irritation, and excessive tearing, traditionally require tear duct surgery.
 During this procedure, a small incision is made next to or inside the nose.
 Our LIPSG facial plastic surgeon Dr. Tadros will use endoscopic techniques to bypass the blockage and enable the tears to drain into the nose.
 In cases of dry eyes, procedures include those that can block the tear ducts with small plugs in order to add moisture to the eyes.

 Benefits from Facial Paralysis Surgery